chelseapower/chelseapower.github.io/_posts/2019-11-14-recommendations.markdown

 * Introduce a new user to a rating matrix and make recommendations for them

 The model with the best results was **SVD** with `n_factors=20, reg_all=0.02`.

+**Next Steps**

+* Merge an artist ranking dataset and re-run the recommendation model.
+* Try and chain all of the steps together into one function that asks users for ratings for a certain number of artists, then all of the above steps are performed to return the top n recommendations.
+* Make a recommender system that only returns items that come from a specified genre.